zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-amazon.md

 “Release me; please release me; please let me free; please let me free; please pull me out; pull me out completely; bring me out of doubt.”
 For Shakya!
 Please allow me to relive me from doubts.

-Because then, the Brahman said:

-“I saw all the Brahmen doers in heaven and in the world of men,

-I salute you, you are all the eyes, Shakya!
-Please release me from doubts.”

 33. For the relief I will not be able to: Dudagor!
 Any doubter in the world,